Presently working on a new book titles “History of Urban Form, India” by Oxford University Press, London.

-My book titled “Himalayan Cities: Settlement Pattern, Public Places and Architecture” is being published by Niyogi Publishers, New Delhi.
-It should hit the stands by March 2014
+“Himalayan Cities: Settlement Pattern, Public Places and Architecture” published by Niyogi Publishers, New Delhi.
+See the book here

 This book is a result of my last 20 years of work in the Indian and Nepalese Himalayas.
 This book is illustrated with some 120 drawings which have been either drawn me or my students which I have supervised.
 This publication makes a case for settlement in the Himalayas and tries to decipher the code of their settlement pattern, public places and Architecture.
 In terms of its scope it includes Ladakh, Himachal, Gharwhal, Kumaon, Sikkim, Nepal and Bhutan.
 This is for the first time that an analytical study on the spatial construct of the Himalayas has been attempted at this scale.
 It tries to not only describe the Himalayan cities through documentation but tries to derive useful lessons for urban designer and planners while they deal with contemporary problem of development in landscapes such as Himalayas